Tenants: If You Need Repairs

 I believe I am living in substandard conditions.
 I have provided written notice to my landlord and have had no response.
-I am requesting that you do an inspection of the premises with regard to specific substandard and dangerous conditions covered by RCW 59.18.115.
-The conditions which need inspection include:
+I request that you do an inspection of the premises with regard to specific substandard and dangerous conditions covered by RCW 59.18.115.
+The conditions needing inspection include:

 rodent/pest infestation electrical/wiring problems